Wankowicz-Lab/water_knowledge/water_data_analysis/pipeline/README.md

-## Water knowledge analysis.
+## Water knowledge analysis based on inference calculations.
-This is a collection of scripts to perform analysis of water molecules in the given PDBs.
+This is a collection of scripts to perform analysis of water molecules in the given PDBs (deposited structures compared with predicted structures).

 There are two types of scripts here:
   1. Calculate global and local metrics of PDBs (with water molecules).